 Allows an application to create network sockets.

-Create mock location sources for testing.
-Malicious applications can use this to override the location and/or status returned by real location sources such as GPS or Network providers.
+Create false location sources for testing.
+Malicious applications can use this to override the location and/or status returned by real location sources such as GPS or network providers.